idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step14_advanced_examples.md

          caption=[FillBetweenSidesetsGenerator.md] example.
          block=Mesh/connect_two_circles

-## Advanced Meshing Example: Triangulation of Odd-Shaped Regions Using "ParsedCurveGenerator" and "XYDelaunayGenerator"
+## Triangulation of Odd-Shaped Regions Using "ParsedCurveGenerator" and "XYDelaunayGenerator"

 This example demonstrates how to place a control drum object in an arbitrary position in a core that may overlap subdomain boundaries.